Skip to main content

 What Are Your Chances of Acceptance?

 Your chances of admission at any of the California State Universities largely depend on the strength of your profile.
-CollegeVine can help add clarity to your college search—our free chancing engine uses factors like your academics, extracurriculars, and demographics to estimate your odds at hundreds of colleges across the country, including the easiest and hardest CSUs to get into.
+CollegeVine can help add clarity to your college search—our free chancing engine uses factors like academics, extracurriculars, and demographics to estimate your odds at hundreds of colleges across the country, including the easiest and hardest CSUs to get into.
 Furthermore, it provides insight into your profile, highlighting your strengths and illuminating areas to improve.

 Short Bio